shawnnaquin/MarchMadnessCalc/README.md

 `0`   = absolutely no confidence in picking the winner of any game during march madness!

-`50`  = your sure you'll guess 50% of all games during march madness correctly
+`50`  = you're sure you'll guess 50% of all games during march madness correctly

 `100` = You're from the future, and already know whats going to happen!